hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 # Uninstall Terraform Enterprise

 If you installed Terraform Enterprise on VMWare instances, you may not be able to easily request new virtual machines for a broken or corrupted installation.
 Instead, you can use the `uninstall` script to remove Terraform Enterprise and all of its services (excluding Docker) from a system.
+This includes the Replicated snapshot directory - `/var/lib/replicated/snapshots`.
+If you have Replicated snapshots you wish to keep, please back up this directory before running the uninstall script.

 ~> **Important**: This script does not touch the mounted disk path, so you will need to manually clean that up if necessary.